Investing Small – Thinking Big

-As the economy gathers pace, many are turning back to property.
+According to an expert from foxytrades, as the economy gathers pace, many are turning back to property.
 Returns on commercial property include both income, in the form of rent, and potential gains in the properties’ value.
 The latest data from the IPD UK Commercial Property Index shows commercial property has generated an 8.9pc total return over the past year.
 To augment this, there is now a pent up demand for office, retail and warehouse space as the recovery gains strength.

 At NG Chartered Surveyors we’ve noticed a definite investor trend at the smaller end of the market.
 We are now being retained by clients to acquire commercial property for investment purposes, often to be held in a self Invested Pension (SIPP), to provide them with both an income and capital growth.